kodeFant/driftercode.com/content/blog/passing-flags-from-ihp-to-elm/index.md

 ## Next up

-We have created only one widget, but in the next post we will add another one.
-It will not use flags, but querying IHP through HTTP is.
-Cool thing is, there is very little work to it now that we have auto-generated decoders.
+We have created only one widget, but in the next post we will add another one and structure then into separate modules, inpired by [Richard Feldman's RealWorld SPA archtecture](https://github.com/rtfeldman/elm-spa-example), only simpler as it's widgets and not pages 😊

-Most of the groundwork is done, so the following posts will be a bit simpler.
-We will create another widget for searching through the complete list of books.